m0d1nst4ll3r/ProjectZomboid-Culling-Fix/README.md

 Because the edge of the "render area" where new zombies appear is much farther than the edge of the area visible to the player, with a higher population setting and once zombie culling has taken effect, the player is often left with no zombies in sight - the remaining 500 ones being mostly out of sight at the edge of the render area.

 Players are left with no option but to lower population settings in multiplayer until zombie culling does not take effect anymore.
-Unfortunately, even at default, x1 population settings, culling will still take effect in some denser areas of the world, such as the mall, or when events trigger exodes of zombies, such as car or house alarms.
+Unfortunately, even on the default, x1 population settings, culling will still take effect in some denser areas of the world, such as the mall, or when events trigger exoduses of zombies, such as car or house alarms.

 When asking developers to provide us a way to explore the performance impact of higher population settings, we the players were met with distrust and refusal.
 The only hope was for the change to maybe be bundled in an upcoming update.
 Because the release schedule of this game is so slow (once every 2 years!), we took it upon ourselves to fix the issue any way we could.